whitsitt/joe/content/posts/ragbrai-xlviii-recap.md

 title: RAGBRAI XLVIII Recap
 author: Joe Whitsitt
 category: personal
-tags: ragbrai, packing, gear, cycling, camping
+tags:
+  - ragbrai
+  - packing
+  - gear
+  - cycling
+  - camping
 redirect_from:
   - /blog/ragbrai-xlviii-recap
 ---

-< fig src="images/pxl_20210727_174939767.jpeg" caption="Knolling my RAGBRAI packlist" alt="My RAGBRAI packlist laid out for display" >
+{{< fig src="images/pxl_20210727_174939767.jpeg" caption="Knolling my RAGBRAI packlist" alt="My RAGBRAI packlist laid out for display" >}}

 I just got back from another year of RAGBRAI.
 Wasn't sure if it would actually happen because of the new wave of COVID-19 cases.
 It was cancelled last year.
 I only did three and a half days of riding from Parkersburg to Clinton.